Stroke Misdiagnosis Attorneys Representing Victims And Families In Miami

-Having a stroke is a leading cause of long-term severe disability and death in the United States, with over 795,000 occurring each year.
-In the US, someone suffers a stroke every 40 seconds and someone dies from a stroke every 3.5 minutes.
+Strokes are a leading cause of long-term severe disability and death in the United States, with over 795,000 occurrences each year, according to the Centers for Disease Control and Prevention (CDC).
+In the U.S., someone suffers a stroke every 40 seconds, and someone dies from a stroke every 3.5 minutes.

 A stroke occurs when blood flow to the brain is interrupted by a blockage or rupture of an artery.
 The lack of oxygenated blood in the brain results in damage to brain tissue.
-The most common types of strokes are ischemic strokes, which means the blood supply to the brain is blocked by a blood clot.
-Less common types of stroke are a hemorrhagic stroke, a transient ischemic attack (mini-stroke), a brain stem stroke, and a cryptogenic stroke.
+The most common type of stroke is an ischemic stroke, which occurs when the blood supply to the brain is blocked by a blood clot.
+Less common types of strokes are hemorrhagic strokes, transient ischemic attacks (mini strokes), brain stem strokes and cryptogenic strokes.

 When you have any type of stroke, getting proper medical care can mean the difference between life and death.
 Sadly, sometimes things go wrong during the treatment.
 In these instances, you may be eligible for compensation under strict guidelines set forth by state and federal governments.

-If you or your loved one are a stroke patient that has been denied appropriate medical attention due to negligence on the part of a hospital or healthcare professional, contact the skilled attorneys at Kaire & Heffernan today by calling 866-769-0123.
+If you or your loved one is a stroke patient who has been denied appropriate medical attention due to negligence on the part of a hospital or health care professional, contact us, the skilled attorneys at Kaire & Heffernan, PLLC, today.
 We can help you prove medical malpractice occurred and will fight to get you fair compensation.

-Doctors and other medical providers have a duty to properly diagnose and treat patients who present with symptoms consistent with a stroke.
-It is essential for a doctor to recognize the early warning signs of a stroke and act upon those findings.
+Doctors and other medical providers have a duty to properly diagnose and treat patients who show symptoms consistent with a stroke.
+It is essential for a doctor to recognize the early warning signs of a stroke and act on those findings.

 For example, a transient ischemic attack can be a sign that a full acute stroke is coming soon.
 It has most of the same stroke symptoms as an acute ischemic stroke – dizziness, nausea, headache, loss of vision in one eye, loss of balance, facial droop – but unlike a full-blown stroke, it will eventually resolve itself.

-Whenever a patient suffers a transient ischemic attack, it is imperative that the patient is placed in the intensive care unit.
-They must be monitored and checked every two hours to check for symptoms of an impending stroke.
+Whenever a patient suffers a transient ischemic attack, it is imperative that the patient is placed in the intensive care unit (ICU).
+They must be monitored and checked every two hours for symptoms of an impending stroke.

 If a physician or hospital fails to take these steps, they can face medical malpractice lawsuits related to negligence.

-It is important for a doctor to consider their options carefully, as well as the benefits and risks of each procedure.
-For example, a clot-dissolving medication called tPA (tissue plasminogen activator) administered intravenously must be used shortly after the stroke diagnosis.
+It is important for a doctor to consider their options carefully as well as the benefits and risks of each procedure.
+For example, a clot-dissolving medication called tissue plasminogen activator (tPA) administered intravenously must be used shortly after the stroke diagnosis.
 If doctors delay administering this medication, it could cause more harm than good.

-Care providers should always review stroke patients’ medical history before deciding on the best course of treatment, especially if the patient has experienced a prior stroke.
+Care providers should always review a stroke patient’s medical history before deciding on the best course of treatment, especially if the patient has experienced a prior stroke.

-If you think you are a victim of medical malpractice related to a stroke, reach out to Kaire & Heffernan for advice and guidance on filing a medical malpractice lawsuit.
-We will build your medical malpractice case, negotiate on your behalf, and go to trial if necessary.
-Our experienced team will fight for you!
+If you think you are a victim of medical malpractice related to a stroke, reach out to us at Kaire & Heffernan for advice and guidance on filing a medical malpractice lawsuit.
+We will build your medical malpractice case, negotiate on your behalf and go to trial if necessary.
+We are an experienced team that will fight for you.

-Contact Kaire & Heffernan – Medical Malpractice Lawsuits for a Stroke
+Contact Kaire & Heffernan About Stroke Medical Malpractice Lawsuits